-Flattery, prosperity, wealth, and superficiality are in vogue.
-We are fascinated by the rich and famous, and we may even seek that kind of praise and attention for ourselves.
-In contrast to this worldly mindset, Alistair Begg examines the words of the Psalmist, who declares that God sustains, delivers, and sets His saving love on those humble enough to admit their need of His protection and grace.
+Flattery, prosperity, wealth, and superficiality are in vogue; we are fascinated by the rich and famous, and we may even seek the same kind of praise and attention for ourselves.
+In contrast to this worldly mindset, Alistair Begg examines the words of the psalmist, who declares that God sustains, delivers, and sets His saving love on those humble enough to admit their need of His protection and grace.

 1Save, O Lord, for the godly one is gone;

 for the faithful have vanished from among the children of man.

 2Everyone utters lies to his neighbor;

 with flattering lips and a double heart they speak.

 3May the Lord cut off all flattering lips,

 4those who say, “With our tongue we will prevail,